Cafe-style coffee at home

 Why?
 Well if coffee goes stale, then unfortunately you'll never make a great coffee at home, One of the best ways to ensure that your coffee stays fresh and delicious is by storing it properly.

-We therefore recommend upgrading to a coffee grinder for maximum freshness.
 However, that's not always possible, so here are our tips for keeping ground coffee as fresh as possible, so here are our top tips:

 Storing Ground Coffee